Preparing to Transfer Domain Names to Us

 - Ensure that the administrative contact (admin) for your domain name (registrant contact for .au domain names) has a valid email address in the

 Whois database.
 Both registrars use this email address to send you important information about the transfer.
-For more information, see How do I change my admin email address at my current registrar?

 NOTE: If your domain name has private registration, a service that hides your personal information from the public, you cannot verify your admin email address in the Whois database.
 You must contact your current registrar to cancel the private registration, and then you can update the email address, if necessary.